Rozivka: Soviet Period

 Despite the settlers moving in the area in 1788, the village of Rozivka itself was only fully established in 1925, when it was named "Rosa Luxembourg", inspired by the name German revolutionary Rosa Luxembourg, who was part of the Spartacist revolutionary attempt, the decision for the name was taken at a general Soviet meeting held on July 18, 1923.

 Initially, there was a very powerful farm with 250 cows in the area, however, as Operation Barbarossa occurred and as the Germans started to get closer to the village, Soviet authorities, in 1941, decided to relocate said livestock in Azerbaijian SSR, depriving the village of one of its most important industries.
 When the village was finally liberated on September 19, 1943, 11 soldiers of the Red Army, 2 pilots, and 1 scout died.

-The village struggled troughout the 50s, and only started to recover by the 70s and the 80s, leading to its current status as a local powerful agricultural enterprise.
+The village struggled throughout the 50s, and only started to recover by the 70s and the 80s, leading to its current status as a local powerful agricultural enterprise.